lord/crudite/readme.md

   - [ ] check case where segment can't merge but reaches zero length
   - [ ] move segment code into separate module, test segments properly
 - [ ] add array type to json tree
+- [ ] bad IDs are currently ignored by `DocOp`'s `apply`. is this right? how can we prevent malicious reuse of ids? central server validation?

 ## future work